LorenzoCorbella74/my-engine-2d/README.md

 ### Time Manager

 It's possible to set the game speed with the `setGameSpeed(speed: number)` and manage timers with the method `after(sec: number, callback: () => any, repeat?: number)`

+### Event Manager

+It's possible to send event to gameObject or to gameObjects group with the `sendEvent` method.

 ### Utils